 The Lord our God said to us at Horeb, “You have stayed long enough at this mountain.
 Break camp and advance into the hill country of the Amorites … ” (Deuteronomy 1:6, 7a NIV).

 Achievers for God don’t sit still for ever.
 They press forward.
 They do not make victories an occasion for rest.
-But they make it their base where they plan to move forward.
+But they make it their base where they can plan to move forward.

 Others, who like to enjoy their rest miss God’s biggest plans for their lives.
 They fail to see that God has marked out the Christian’s race to be one of progress; not of standing still.